DaoCloud/daocloud-doc/DaoCloudCI.md

         - echo "This is an script segment"
         - echo "Run test cases here"
         - echo ""
-        - echo "Below shows how to use services"
+        - echo "Below shows how to use services, mongodb/mysql/redis are the service host name"
         - ping -c 2 mongodb
         - ping -c 2 mysql
         - ping -c 2 redis